See past seminars

 The ability to compute and learn at the edge is critical for many artificial intelligence applications, from medical sensors to autonomous vehicles.
 Yet, this is not possible with current hardware because of the high energy consumption of learning.
 Neuromorphic computing aims at developing novel energy efficient hardware by taking inspiration from the brain.
 In this seminar, we will see what ideas from the brain can be used to develop novel hardware.
 We will explain the main challenges of the field and review the emerging technologies studied.

-Josephine Seminar Series | JSS #1
+Josephine Seminar Series | JSS #1 | Andrei Mazanik

 Magnetization dynamics features in φ0 Josephson junctions